Unofficial Halfway Point of 2022-23 College Wrestling Season at New Orleans Duals 2.0

 Tyrell Gordon is a serious threat at heavyweight.
 At least his early-season results say so.
 The junior went 2-1 this week.
 He won twice on Monday, with an 18-3 technical fall over Lock Haven’s Ethan Miller and a 3-2 win over Ohio State All-American Tate Orndorff.
 It was the second time Gordon’s beaten Orndorff this year.

 On Tuesday, Gordon lost 3-1 in overtime to NC State’s Owen Trephan, who’s ranked No. 13 nationally (Gordon entered the week at No. 19; Orndorff is No. 9).
-Both Gordon and Trephan had moments where they could’ve won the match in regulation, but Trephan ultimately capitalized in sudden victory.
+Both Gordon and Trephan had moments where they might’ve won the match in regulation, but Trephan ultimately capitalized in sudden victory.
 Great match overall — and another good weekend from Gordon, who’s now 10-4 this season.

 Cael Happel continues strong season at 141 pounds